plone/training/configuring_customizing.rst

 Portlets
 --------

-In the toolbar under *More options* you can open the configration for the diffrerent places where you can have portlets.
+In the toolbar under *More options* you can open the configuration for the diffrerent places where you can have portlets.

-* UI fit for smart content-editors
+* UI fit for smart content editors
 * various types
-* portlet-configuration is inherited
+* portlet configuration is inherited
 * managing
 * ordering/weighting
-* The future: will maybe be replaced by tiles
+* The future: may be replaced by tiles
 * ``@@manage-portlets``

 Example:

 * go to http://localhost:8080/Plone/@@manage-portlets
 * Add a static portlet "Sponsors" on the right side.
-* Remove the news-portlet and add a new one on the left side.
+* Remove the news portlet and add a new one on the left side.
-* Go to the training-folder: http://localhost:8080/Plone/the-event/training and click ``Manage portlets``
+* Go to the training folder: http://localhost:8080/Plone/the-event/training and click ``Manage portlets``
 * Add a static portlet.
 "Featured training: Become a Plone-Rockstar at Mastering Plone!"
 * Use the toolbar to configure the portlets of the footer:

-  * Hide the portlets "Footer" and "Collophon".
+  * Hide the portlets "Footer" and "Colophon".
   * Add a "Static text portlet" enter "Copyright 2015 by Plone Community".
   * Use "Insert > Special Character" to add a real © sign.
-  * You could turn that into a link to a copyright-page later.
+  * You could turn that into a link to a copyright page later.

 .. _customizing-viewlets-label: